-You are a unanimous reference in the organisation in that competency.
-And you are frequently asked to help others develop it.
+In that competency you are unanimously considered a reference.
+And you are often asked to help others develop it.

 9 – 10

-You show a world-class development of the competency.
-You have studied and applied it so much that you could author books or lecture on it.
+You show world-class competency development.
+You have studied and applied it so much that you could almost author books or give lectures on it.

 Diagnosis & Decision Low0